Skip to main content

 Policy Evaluation

-2. Evaluate conditions for each matching policy
+2. Evaluate the conditions of each matching policy.

-5. If no policies match → Access DENIED (default deny)
+5. If no policies match → access denied (default-deny).

 Default Deny